Trouble shooting and performing modifications on a HP 3437A System Voltmeter from 1984.

 The front panel LED’s that were on in the picture included “Data Ready”, Invalid Pgm”, “Listen”, “Talk”, “Remote”, “Binary Prgm”, “Enab RQS”, “10V”, “Int”, “Hold/Man”, and “ASCII”.
 None of the 7 segment displays were illuminated.

 The price was right, so I put in a low bid and figured that it would be a fun winter project.
-I was the only bidder and picked it up at the starting bid price.
+I was the only bidder and picked it up at the starting bid price of $3.99.
 My guess was that the blank display, and the strange combination of status LED’s scarred most other bidders away.

 Before turning it on a thorough inspection was in order.
 I always like to check for loose parts, and cables from shipping, along with physical signs of burnt parts and damage before turning it on for the first time.
 I also check the transformers, rectifiers, and capacitors in the power supply section for shorts, and general operational specifications.
 All checked well except for the transformer primary, which seemed to be a bit higher in resistance than I expected.
 Maybe some dirty voltage selection switches?
 Nope.….